dcunited001/dcunited001.github.io/_drafts/gravity-the-cosmos-and-physics.md

 there’s probably a lot of tentacles involved.... more is better, amirite?

+### Analyze *Local* Entropy/Enthalpy in post-Webb astronomical data

+- hyperspectrally analyze local variations in EMF spectrum (and the local entropy/enthalpy of that data)
+  - looking for diversity of chemical EMF fingerprints
+  - not sure this kind of analysis is even possible using data from our own solar system. and astronomy, as an intellectual space is *somewhat* competive

 ### Galactic ethics 4 time travel

 Galaxy where a federation permits cultures to perform time travel